Getting Started:

 What is the "Delivery Method" for my course?

-Faculty should confirm the delivery method (i.e., Face-to-Face, Alternative Delivery, Hybrid, Blended/Mobile, or Online) with their Associate Dean or Campus Dean before starting to draft their Learning Plan.
+Faculty should confirm the delivery method - In-Person, Hybrid, Hyflex, Online (asynchronous), or Online (synchronous) - with their Associate Dean before starting to draft their Learning Plan.
+Learn more about the delivery method by reading the descriptions on the SCTL website.

 When should I prepare my Learning Plan?

-Faculty should connect with their Associate Dean or Campus Dean to discuss submission timelines for their Learning Plans.
-All Learning Plan documents should be approved and signed by Associate Dean or Campus Dean before the first day of the semester.
+Faculty should connect with their Associate Dean to discuss submission deadlines for their Learning Plans.
+All Learning Plan documents should be approved and signed by Associate Dean before the first class of the course.

 Can I change the Assessments during an active semester?

-Faculty should make sure to connect with their Associate or Campus Dean if they wish to make any amendments to the weighting (e.g., change the weight from 25% to 10%) or assessment types in an active course (e.g., removing an entire assessment and replacing with another).
-These changes need to be approved by Associate/Campus Deans and communicated to students in a structured manner to support this transition.
+Faculty should connect with their Associate if they wish to make any amendments to the weighting (e.g., change the weight from 25% to 10%) or assessment types in an active course (e.g., removing an entire assessment and replacing with another).
+These changes need to be approved by Associate Dean and communicated to students in a structured manner to support this transition.

 Minor changes to the delivery schedule (e.g., guest lecture will now take place on Thursday instead of Monday) do not need approval.